2021 POLICY PRIORITIES

 - Community innovation and more!

 Family and Medical Leave: The need to care for new children, other family members with serious health conditions or disabilities, or themselves, often conflicts with employment for the wage earner(s) in working families.
-Creation of a ‘Family and Medical Leave’ wage replacement insurance program would significantly ease these burdens, and we will join advocates in renewed efforts to have Maryland enact such a program.
+The creation of a ‘Family and Medical Leave’ wage replacement insurance program would significantly ease these burdens, and we will join advocates in renewed efforts to have Maryland enact such a program.

 Safe and Affordable Housing